 If the senior lives in a nursing home, they can even do these activities with family members of the seniors as a bonding experience.

-Arts and crafts for seniors can help improve cognitive function.
+Art and craft therapy projects for seniors can help improve cognitive function.
 It helps them deal with neurological illnesses that affect dexterity and thinking as well.
 Also, even viewing art can have a massive impact on seniors’ mental well-being.

 Art can help the brain create new neural networks and remember cognitive abilities.
 However, do note that this isn’t the case with everyone.
 It’s important to make sure that the arts and crafts activities chosen need to be simple and gratifying.
 They shouldn’t cause frustration or highlight the seniors’ limitations.

-So, if craft ideas for seniors with limited dexterity excites you, then here are some additional activities for them.
+So, if craft activities for seniors with limited dexterity excites you, then here are some additional activities for them.